telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/react-report-viewer/react-report-viewer-overview.md

 You can integrate the React Report Viewer component in your React applications.
 Note that the viewer is introduced in [R1 2022]({%slug telerikreporting/upgrade/2022/r1-2022%}).

-The React component is built on top of the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}), which is the base for all Web-technologies report viewers as well.
+The React component is built on top of the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}), which is the foundation for all Web-based report viewers as well.

 ## Requirements